 - Most Viewed

 - Most Emailed

 - Recommended for you (which is primarily based on my reading habits)

 This data is incredibly useful for analytical purposes, besides improving user experience.
-Lucky for you many magazine style WordPress themes like Spartan include a tabbed posts widget so adding this feature to you sidebar can be as easy as drag & dropping the widget.
+Lucky for you many magazine style WordPress themes include a tabbed posts widget so adding this feature to you sidebar can be as easy as drag & dropping the widget.